Admission Requirements - College of Chiropractic

 English, Speech or Communications, and Psychology are recommended.

-You must demonstrate sufficient maturity to undertake a health care profession and meet all additional qualifications.
+You must meet all additional qualifications.
 These qualifications assist you in progressing through the curriculum and clinical training in the doctor of chiropractic program.

 4. Admission application